reethuthota/PDF-Chatbot/README.md

    # secret_key.py
    openapi_key="YOUR_API_KEY_HERE"

-4. Download the json file from GCP and name it `credentials.json` file.
+4. Download the json file from GCP and name the file as `credentials.json`.
 Save this file in the project root directory.
 5. Install the required dependencies using:
    ```bash
    pip install -r requirements.txt